jc4p/frames-llm-docs/LLM_INSTRUCTIONS_vanilla_js.md

   const to = '0x....' // ETH address you want to send the amount to

-  // Get the user's wallet address const accounts = await window.frame.sdk.wallet.ethProvider.request({
+  // Get the user's wallet address const accounts = await frame.sdk.wallet.ethProvider.request({
     method: 'eth_requestAccounts'
   });